adinasarapu/adinasarapu.github.io/_portfolio/2020-10-04-blog-sparkr-mllib.md

 | Control_41     | No       | No      | 43   | female|
 | Control_46     | No       | No      | 42   | female|

-Regression analysis script will added soon!!!
+Regression analysis script will be added soon!!!

 Finally, shutting down the HDFS
 You can stop all the daemons using the command `stop-all.sh`.
 You can also start or stop each daemon separately.